leolani/cltl-combot/README.md

-# Virtual Leolani
+# Leolani

-This repo has been created for human-robot interaction with coversation.
+This repo has been created for human-robot interaction with conversation.

 ## About the Project